Fire Crews Prepare Ahead Of Red Flag Warning And High Fire Danger

 “It’s frustrating when the trail’s closed, but I see a lot of people up here who aren’t very smart about what they’re doing,” runner Jay Fisher said.

-Fisher, who runs in the area often, said it would be a shame to see another wildfire sparked by irresponsible behavior.READ MORE: Officials Say They Have Solution For Foul Smell Coming From Dominguez Channel In Carson
+Fisher, who runs in the area often, said it would be a shame to see another wildfire sparked by irresponsible behavior.READ MORE: Dodgers Beat Giants 2-1 In Playoff Thriller, Advance To NLCS

 “I’d like to think that we’re not just going to end up with a destroyed moonscape of wilderness,” he said.